alaurenson/Shantou-2018/Identification/README.md

 ### Instruction for the black-box method

-We're going to use blast an arbitrary selection of our assembled data.
+Today, we're going to use blast on an arbitrary selection of our assembled data so that we can get a feel for what kind of output the program can provide, and to take a look at the identity of some of our assembled contigs.
+We'll start with a single sequence, and see where we can get!

 Later in the course (after some further analysis) we'll choose more specific blast targets.

-> Add: blasting selections of contigs
-  - **today**, top 20 longest assembled contigs (via grep -20 ">" > sample.txt?)
+For example:
+  - Highest expressing (via kallisto expression data)
-  - **later**, we'll look at highest expressing (via kallisto?), specific orthogroups (via Orthofinder?), etc...
+  - Specific orthogroups (via Orthofinder)
+  - etc...